Technology Transfer:

 4. Small Animal Stereotaxy

-The project is funded by a NIH small business grant (STTR R41 NS 119079) awarded to PopNeuron LLC with a subcontract between the business and the university.
+Supported by a NIH small business grant (STTR R41 NS 119079, 2020-2022) awarded to PopNeuron LLC with a subcontract between the business and the university.